ConradBailey/MutliThreadedSudoku/README.md

 # Internals<a id="sec-2" name="sec-2"></a>

--   Refer to the lab5 report for details on the storage and validity of a sudoku puzzle
 -   The solver requires new data structures: sets of values which may potentially be held by a cell and sets of values still required by the regions (rows, columns, and boxes).
-These are implemented with unordered<sub>sets</sub> of T.
+These are implemented with unordered_sets of T.
 -   4 strategies for solving a sudoku are implemented:

-      Note: upon insertion of a value that value is removed from the sets of required values for the relevant regions and removed from the sets of potential values of all cells in those regions
+      Note: upon insertion of a value, that value is removed from the sets of required values for the relevant regions and removed from the sets of potential values of all cells in those regions.

     1.  checkSingularCandidates
         -   This iterates over every cell and checks whether it has only a single potential value.
 If so, then that value is inserted